-Many conflicts arise out of the failure of persons with EMOTIONAL REACTIVITY to do what they are asked.
-Failure to obey is generally NOT a sign of disrespect; it is not about YOU.
-Many of these events have more to do with the desire, even the need, to continue what they are already doing.
+Many conflicts arise out of the failure of persons with PWS to do what they are asked.
+If he/she responds with anger when asked to do something you must take into account what they are doing when you initiate the request.
+Many of these events have to do with a neurologic difficulty switching their focus from one thing to another.
+They tend to become "hyperfocused" and they need help breaking their hyperfocus.
 They may have very little objection or opposition to what you want them to do only difficulty in making the switch.
 If you help them, you will get more cooperation.

-- Begin a request with a pleasant upbeat tone. - Wait 8-10 seconds - Expect to have to repeat request - Move in close; repeat request in same tone with same inflection. - You may tell the child that you will remain there until he has done made the switch and started to do what you are requesting or, if necessary, until he has completed the task requested.
+- Begin a request with a pleasant upbeat tone. - Wait 8-10 seconds - Expect to have to repeat request - Move in close; repeat request in same tone with same inflection.